SAthamnah/VRBluiTouchInteraction/README.md

 ___
 #### Zoom Gesture
 This gesture will happen when we have two fingers on the screen.
 Two fingers will satisfy the if statment that checks the length of the overlapping components array.
-1. First we to make sure that the code we wrote will excute once, so we start by adding a branch that only allows one of the two touching fingers to run the code.
+1. First we need to make sure that the code we wrote will excute once, so we start by adding a branch that only allows one of the two touching fingers to run the code.

 <img width="650" alt="image" src="https://github.com/user-attachments/assets/676d59fc-d797-44f0-8fa1-605e92a1dd5d" />